-When you are writing, don’t worry about grammar or even making sense, just write what comes to mind as it comes to mind.
+When you’re writing, don’t worry about grammar or even making sense, just write what comes to mind as it comes to mind.
 (This is called “stream of consciousness” writing.)
-I like to make a column on the right side of the page to list things that need to be done, then in the center of the page I write my dreams from the night before, ideas that I have or things that I am concerned about and want to pray through.
+I like to make a column on the left side or on the top of the page to list things that need to be done, then in the center of the page I write my dreams from the night before, ideas that I have or things that I’m concerned about and want to pray through.

-As I have committed to doing a “brain dump” on a regular basis, I have discovered a couple of things:
+As I’ve committed to doing a morning “brain dump” on a regular basis, I’ve discovered a couple of things:

 - My most creative ideas come during this time;

-- I am much more in touch with my feelings, concerns and anxieties and I can address them rather than letting them “stew” beneath the surface.
+- I’m much more in touch with my feelings, concerns and anxieties, and I can address them rather than letting them “stew” beneath the surface;

-I have found that I am much more creative and productive on the days that I use this organizational method, and I actually miss it when I fail to do it first thing.
+I’ve found that I’m much more creative and productive on the days that I use this organizational method, and I actually miss it when I fail to do it first thing.
 If you decide to start doing a daily “brain dump”, let me know how it goes for you.

 You May Also Enjoy: